 - Strong organizational skills

-- Linguistic skills are desirable, Fluency in English or Portuguese or both (fluency in another language is a bonus)
+- Linguistic skills are desirable, Fluency in Arabic or English, English or Portuguese (fluency in another language is a bonus)

 - Willingness to use your own phone and if possible, your own laptop too